U.S. Fed balance sheet grew in latest week

-NEW YORK (Reuters) - The U.S. Federal Reserve’s balance sheet grew in the latest week as the Fed’s holdings of U.S. Treasuries increased, Fed data released on Thursday showed.
+NEW YORK, Aug 8 (Reuters) - The U.S. Federal Reserve’s balance sheet grew in the latest week as the Fed’s holdings of U.S. Treasuries increased, Fed data released on Thursday showed.

-The Fed’s ownership of mortgage bonds guaranteed by Fannie Mae FNMA.OB, Freddie Mac FMCC.OB and the Government National Mortgage Association (Ginnie Mae) was unchanged at $1.247 trillion.
+The Fed’s ownership of mortgage bonds guaranteed by Fannie Mae, Freddie Mac and the Government National Mortgage Association (Ginnie Mae) was unchanged at $1.247 trillion.

 The Fed’s holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $66.52 billion, unchanged from the previous week.